10 Beginner Mistakes to Avoid When Mixing Music

 The same goes for other effects.
 In our efforts to make everything interesting we can dull the overall impact of the entire mix.
 Therefore, learn the intentionality behind modulation, delay, and conventional pitch variance.
 Understand what, exactly, a phaser will get you, as opposed to a flanger or a chorus.
 Learn how delays can expand the spaciousness of a sound (a synced, low-level stereo delay), or establish a genre (a rockabilly slap, for example).

-I’ve written about this at length in other articles, but it’s a classic mistake, one not ameliorated by the plethora of YouTube tutorials out there.
+I’ve written about this at length in other articles, but it’s a classic mistake, one not improved by the plethora of YouTube tutorials out there.
 Sure, plenty of big names have great tips to offer, and to demonstrate these tips, they’ll often play their results in solo so you can better hear them.
 However, these engineers don’t always remember to warn you about working in solo; if you didn’t know, and if you stumbled on the video, it might convey the wrong idea.

 So let’s bow the old saw and reiterate that generally, it’s not good to mix a single sound in solo, as you lose perspective quite quickly.
 Still there are caveats:

 For brief moments in time where it’s necessary to home in on a problematic part of the sound—like a resonant snare drum—soloing is appropriate.
 Also, there is nothing wrong with soloing a group of tracks.
-To mix the drums, the bass, and vocal in solo in order to achieve a better micro balance is useful in short intervals.
+To mix the drums, the bass, and vocals in solo in order to achieve a better micro balance is useful in short intervals.

 So many times I’m presented with a mix and asked, why doesn’t this sound like the real thing?
 Half of the time there are sonic issues, but often it’s the editing: If something is off key or out of time, it falls upon our shoulders to fix it as best we can—but always in line with the artist’s intentions.
 Nobody is going to autotune Bob Dylan (at least, I hope not), but Justin Bieber is another story.

-Similarly, a band like the White Stripes would get more off-the-grid leeway than an outfit like Imagine Dragons.
+Similarly, a band like The White Stripes would get more off-the-grid leeway than an outfit like Imagine Dragons.
 It behooves you, again, to vet the intentions, to check the references, and to make the changes.

-Ah the dreaded smile curve!
+Ah the smile curve!
 It’s brought many a frown to budding engineers the world over.
 Rest assured, we’ve all been there, piling on bottom end and treble as though they’re ingredients that can never go sour.

-This is one of the larger mistakes, leading to ear fatigue and poor translation across speaker systems (you’re already applying a “Beats” curve to music that might very well be played on Beats headphones—and Double Beats is never good!).
+This is one of the larger EQ mistakes, leading to ear fatigue and poor translation across speaker systems (you’re already applying a “Beats” curve to music that might very well be played on Beats headphones—and Double Beats is never good!).

 Having written this article on ten common beginner mistakes, I’d like to invite you to do something counterintuitive: Dive head first into every one of them.
 Take a project you’ve already mixed and start from scratch.
 Spend an hour on a weekend working on everything in solo, applying reverb to every track—and doing all of it with a complicated master chain in place.